corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/notary/notary-metrics.md

 confidence level with a 5% margin of error assuming a normal distribution, and an alpha factor of 0.015, which heavily biases the reservoir to the past 5 minutes of measurements
 * `xth percentile`: Representative of the last five minutes of received data, rather than the entire history.
 The value y such that x% of captured values are less than y.
-For example, a 95% percentile of 2 means that 95% of captured values are less than 2
+For example, a 95% percentile of two means that 95% of captured values are less than two.
 * `Count`: Number of times the metric was collected.
 This has been found to be unreliable during testing, and should be ignored
 * `Snapshot size`: The current size of the reservoir of metrics.
 Should be ignored